| |

 to gain.
 Industry has no use for pauses in production.
 Working

-on the Sabbath increases production by one-seventh, a quantity that is simply
+on the Sabbath increases production by one-seventh, a quantity that is

-too hard to resist.
-Many business people want
+simply too hard to resist.
+Many business

-expense of people's mental, and physical health.
+the expense of people's mental, and physical health.

-true God conceived the Sabbath rest for the benefit of all of humanity,
+conceived the Sabbath rest for the benefit of all of humanity,

 rich and poor, master and slave.
 To God, humans